Bumsan Organic Milk Bar

 • price 2 of 4

-Chunks of cream known as khameh make all the different at this family-run Persian ice cream shop in Westwood, where fragrant flavors like saffron pistachio, white rose and orange blossom reign supreme—though you'll find classics like chocolate and vanilla too.
-Compared to American ice cream and Italian gelato, the thicker consistency of Saffron & Rose's ice cream stretches without breaking up, for an iconic Tehrangeles treat dating back to 1974.
+Why we love it: Chunks of cream known as khameh make all the difference at Saffron & Rose, where fragrant flavors like saffron pistachio, white rose and orange blossom reign supreme—though you’ll find classics like chocolate and vanilla too.
+Compared to American ice cream and Italian gelato, the thicker consistency of Saffron & Rose’s ice cream stretches without breaking up, making it an iconic Tehrangeles treat dating back to 1974.
+If it’s your first time, I recommend the bright-yellow saffron ice cream studded with pistachios and anointed with rosewater and the vegan-friendly faloodeh, a chilled lime and rosewater sorbet that folds in rice noodles for a pleasing, slightly chewy, almost crunchy mouthfeel.

 Advertising